 If you are successfully shortlisted, you will then need to complete an online psychometric test to ensure you have the qualities you will need within your ultimate role in the company.

 Working within BAE will inevitably involve working in collaboration with others.
-It is therefore an important part of the BAE aptitude test that you pass the group exercise, which usually involves problem-solving, discussions and games.
-The object of the exercise is not necessarily to achieve a particular outcome - rather, it is to test how well you work within a group and what you contribute.
+It is, therefore, an important part of the BAE aptitude test that you pass the group exercise, which usually involves problem-solving, discussions and games.
+The object of the exercise is not necessary to achieve a particular outcome - rather, it is to test how well you work with a group and what you contribute.
 You need to be able to listen to others but also hold your own view and give that opinion in an effective and persuasive manner.
-Try our group exercise practise pack to sharpen your skills for this challenge.
+Try our group exercise practice pack to sharpen your skills for this challenge.

 For most candidates, the interview is the last stop of the hiring process and it is also the only chance you get to come face-to-face with a BAE recruiter.
 Use this opportunity to your advantage.